 The four P’s

 In the Foundations of Professional Personal Training, 2nd Edition it discusses in depth the 4 P’s (product, price, promotion and place).
 The book states that these areas form the core of your marketing plan.
 The marketing plan is the comprehensive action plan that will generate clients for your business.
 Let’s take look at the 4 P’s of marketing and how you can apply them to your personal trainer business.
 In 2019 we wrote an article on Gym Marketing, we’d encourage you to read this too, especially if you’re wanting to grow your business digitally.

 For our purposes, the product is actually you and your services.
 To be successful, you need to have a firm understanding of your product and how to set yourself apart from your competition.

 Find your niche, you could do this by finding a unique workout and become the expert.
-Perhaps you could master Olympic lifts or fat burning exercises or become known as the ‘strength expert’ in your gym.
+Perhaps you could master Olympic lifts or fat burning exercises or become known as the ‘strength expert’ in your gym/village/city.

 Get a focused and targeted client base (e.g., seniors, people looking to lose weight, people with no time), find out what they want and deliver.
 Develop special personal characteristics (e.g., being a great motivator).
 People often get a PT because they want someone to talk to in the gym to put them at ease.
 The more you can differentiate yourself, the more likely you are to be remembered.